loseyco/resume/RESUME.md

 ### Data Engineer / Race Strategist
 **Cameron Racing** | *January 2017 - March 2020* | *Sonoma, CA*

-As a Data Engineer and Race Strategist at Cameron Racing, I was responsible for handling data from each race session and developing race strategies:
+As a Data Engineer and Race Strategist at Cameron Racing, I was responsible for handling data from each race session and developing race strategies for SRO World Challenge and IMSA series:

+- Developed race strategies for SRO World Challenge and IMSA series
-- Analyzing data from race sessions to optimize performance
+- Analyzing data from race sessions to optimize performance and develop live race strategy during competitions
 - Developing and implementing race strategies in collaboration with the team owner, drivers, and mechanics
 - Troubleshooting wiring and technical issues
 - Serving as the IT Coordinator, ensuring the smooth operation of computers, networking, printers, and other technical equipment
 - Managing live timing and scoring, as well as live data and telemetry from the cars to the computers on the timing stand

-**Key Skills:** Data Analysis, Race Strategy, IT Coordination, Telemetry Systems, Technical Troubleshooting
+**Key Skills:** Data Analysis, Race Strategy, IT Coordination, Telemetry Systems, Technical Troubleshooting, IMSA, SRO World Challenge

 ---

 ### Team Manager / Electronics Engineer
 **Davidson Racing** | *June 2012 - January 2019* | *Sparks, NV*

-As a Team Manager and Electronics Engineer at Davidson Racing, I was responsible for a wide range of tasks to ensure the success of the team:
+As a Team Manager and Electronics Engineer at Davidson Racing, I managed comprehensive racing operations including fleet management, logistics, race strategy, and team operations:

+- Acquired and managed fleet of racing vehicles and multi-million dollar collector cars
+- Managed both street car fleet and racing fleet operations
-- Managing logistics, race strategy, and team operations
+- Managing full team operations including logistics, race strategy, and car procurement
+- Developed and implemented race strategies for NASA competitions
 - Coordinating flights, hotels, and other travel arrangements for the team
 - Building and maintaining race cars and multi-million dollar collection cars
 - Designing and building wiring harnesses, programming computers, ECUs, and PDMs
 - Serving as the IT Coordinator, ensuring the smooth operation of computers, networking, and other technical equipment
 - Working closely with the team owner, drivers, and mechanics to optimize performance and achieve team goals

-**Key Skills:** Team Management, Electronics Engineering, Logistics, IT Systems, Vehicle Maintenance, Project Coordination
+**Key Skills:** Team Management, Fleet Management, Car Acquisition, Electronics Engineering, Logistics, IT Systems, Vehicle Maintenance, Project Coordination, NASA

 ---